 EasyPress Models

-Since the launch of the Original EasyPress, Cricut has since released the Cricut EasyPress 2 and Cricut EasyPress 3.
-Cricut also has this helpful guide so you can take the guesswork out of your projects.
+Since the launch of the Original EasyPress, Cricut has released the Cricut EasyPress 2 and Cricut EasyPress 3.
+Cricut also offers a helpful guide to take the guesswork out of your projects.

-The Cricut line of EasyPresses come in various sizes and colors, but what are the actual differences?
+The Cricut line of EasyPresses comes in various sizes and colors, but what are the actual differences between them?
 Read on to find out more.

 Original EasyPress

-The original EasyPress is 9″X9″.
-In the box, you will find the EasyPress itself a base to put it on when you use it so the heat doesn’t damage your work surface.
+The original EasyPress is 9″x 9″.
+In the box, you will find the EasyPress itself, along with a base to place it on when in use, ensuring the heat doesn't damage your work surface.

-This is the original size of the EasyPress and still my favorite.
-I think you’ll see why after you read the pros and cons of this size.
-The original Cricut EasyPress features temperature control up to 360°F (180°C) and is currently available in two colors, sky and wisteria.
+This is the original size of the EasyPress and is still my favorite.
+I think you'll see why after you read the pros and cons of this size.
+The original Cricut EasyPress features temperature control up to 360°F (182 °C) and is currently available in two colors: sky and wisteria.

 Pros

-- Can use on larger heat transfer vinyl projects by pressing multiple times.
+- It can be used on larger heat transfer vinyl projects by pressing multiple times.

 - Not too heavy.